 Another good breakfast upstairs here at the hotel – I had a delicious beef pho (beef and noodle soup with chilli and lime).
 Then we once again headed out into the packed streets of the Old Quarter, walking east to Hoan Kiem Lake.
 Streets around the lake were closed to traffic and people were strolling about.
 We walked along the shore and crossed a scarlet wooden bridge to a little island on which sits Ngoc Son temple – currently closed for renovations, we discovered after paying the entry fee!
 Heading north along the lakeshore, we stopped and sat on a bench, and were approached by several teachers and 4 young students, 8 or 9 years of age, who wanted to practice their English on us.
 They were very cute and their English was very good – well, each of us got one very good and confident English speaker and one not-so-confident one, the latter urged on by their teachers to ask more questions.
 We were told about ‘Teacher’s Day’, a day of appreciation for teachers throughout Vietnam that is coming up on the 20th, and asked lots of questions about our lives.

-After a few photos they left, and we found a nearby cafe (Cafe Dinh) that was recommended to us by one of the girls at the hotel as being particularly good for ca phe trung, a coffee, egg yolk and condensed milk drink.
-It turned out to be a grotty little upstairs place with a lot of character, accessed through a narrow alley, full of students smoking and looking at their phones.
+After a few photos they left, and we found a nearby cafe (Cafe Dinh) that was recommended to us as being particularly good for ca phe trung, a coffee, egg yolk and condensed milk drink.
+It turned out to be a very cool, grotty little upstairs place with a lot of character, accessed through a narrow alley, full of students smoking and looking at their phones.
 The small cups of super-creamy egg-nog-like coffee were delicious.

 Heading back into the narrow streets of the Old Quarter north of the lake, we passed sleazy-looking bars, tour-booking agencies, wandering tourists, countless scooters and cyclos (the tacky bicycle-driven ‘taxis’ I wouldn’t be caught dead in), all accompanied by the constant beeping of horns.